SNAP Education (SNAP-Ed)

 - Want help shopping at the farmers markets on a budget?
 Visit the Farmers Market page for tips and recipes.

 We teach throughout Minnesota and partner with other organizations to provide the following:

 - Group sessions in your neighborhood grocery store, food shelf, WIC clinic, or Head Start

 - Cooking Matters® Minnesota courses

-Click on the "teardrop" closest to your location on the map below to contact the SNAP-Ed program in your area.
-Interested in partnering with Extension?
-Visit the For Partners section.
+Click on the "teardrop" closest to your location on the map below to contact the SNAP-Ed staff in your area.

 Everyone can find something to like about SNAP-Ed.
 Here’s what some of our participants have to say.